livingdocsIO/documentation/reference-docs/includes/intro.md

 You see several important concepts:
 - The `service` configuration defines which service is used by this `doc-include` directive.
 This service name is used by the server-side and editor-side customizations to identify a specific `doc-include` implementation.
 - The directive configuration contains `defaultParams`.
 The custom editor interface for a `doc-include` service normally sets and sends parameters to the server-side to do the rendering.
 In the example it could send a category that a user enters and for which videos are shown (e.g. most viewed "Sport" videos).
 In addition you can pass `defaultParams` in the design that are there by default and if the editor does not overwrite them are passed to the server.
 The `layout` in our example tells the server-side plugin to use a specific sub-template for the rendering.
 You could for example have templates for "list with images" and "text only list" thus rendering the section with different layouts in different components.
 - The directive configuration also contains a `config` section.
 You can write in this Object whatever you like.
-The values are passed to your custom user interface in the editor and you can use them there to customize the user interface for this specific instance of the "foo" `doc-include` service.
+The values are passed to your custom user interface in the editor and you can use them there to customize the user interface for this specific instance of the "your-include-service" `doc-include` service.
 The example sends a `minCount` and `maxCount`.
 This is used by the user interface in question to offer the user a number input form that is limited to numbers between 3 and 6 and controls how many articles are rendered.

 Schematic view of how the different parts play together using a `doc-include` service as an identifier:
 ```